yandex-cloud/docs/en/compute/concepts/vm-metadata.md

 {% note important %}

-Metadata, including user-defined, is stored unencrypted.
+Metadata, including user-defined metadata, is stored unencrypted.
 Anyone who can connect to a VM can get this metadata.
-If you place confidential information in the metadata, take measures to protect it, for example, by encrypting it.
+If you place confidential information in the metadata, take measures to protect it (for example, by encrypting it).

 {% endnote %}

-## Programs handling metadata in Yandex.Cloud images {#public-images-metadata}
+## Programs that process metadata in Yandex.Cloud images {#public-images-metadata}

 In Linux public images, the program used to configure VMs by default is [cloud-init](https://cloud-init.io).